IDRC Doctoral Research Awards 2019

 IDRC has helped graduate students undertake thesis research in the field of international development since 1982.
 IDRC Doctoral Research Awards are intended to promote the capacity and growth of Canadian and developing country research to improve the lives of people in the developing world.

-Candidates applying for the IDRC Doctoral Research Awards 2018 call, and indicating their area of work as related to the IDRC theme of Agriculture and Environment, will automatically be considered for the Bentley Research Fellowship (learn more here).
-There will be no need to indicate interest; the top candidates in this area will automatically be considered for this fellowship, which is of the same value and has the same parameters as the IDRAs.
+Female candidates applying to the IDRC Doctoral Research Awards (IDRA) call will automatically be considered for the David and Ruth Hopper and Ramesh and Pilar Bhatia Canada Research Fellowship.
+There will be no need to indicate interest; the top female candidates will automatically be considered for this fellowship, which is of the same value and has the same parameters as the IDRAs.

 Applications that are complete, that meet the eligibility criteria, and whose research subjects are deemed to fit with IDRC thematic priorities will be forwarded to an IDRC selection committee.
 External evaluators may occasionally be involved.